mufidat3250/Remote_bingo/README.md

 ## [TO REMOVE IF IMPLEMENTED ON OTHER PAGES]

-1. The endpoint stores emails of users that wants to sign up for newsletter
+1. The endpoint stores emails of users that wants to sign up for newsletter.

 2. Avoid storing multiple email entries.